-Not a lot of information is known about the advertising sales efforts of WBLN, other than the fact the sales manager was Willard Nichols.
-How many salesmen (it was a man's world back then) were on staff is unknown.
+Not much information is known about the advertising sales efforts of WBLN, other than the fact the sales manager was Willard Nichols.
+How many salespeople were on staff is unknown.

 One of the items I found was a published rate for WBLN in a 1958 directory of local TV station rates.
 The national advertising representative company for WBLN was McGillvra.
 The publication also gave a household number of 113,242 with a top rate of $200.

-The Joseph Hershey McGillvra Company also represented a number of Chicago area radio stations nationally including stations in Hammond(IN), Joliet, Elgin, and Waukegan.
+The Joseph Hershey McGillvra Company also represented several Chicago area radio stations nationally, including stations in Hammond(IN), Joliet, Elgin, and Waukegan.

-The rates asked of local advertisers is unknown.
+The rates asked of local advertisers are unknown.

 WBLN Minus a Network

-It's possible that WTVH was holding on to its only chance for any financial success with an exclusive arrangement with ABC which included those few viewers in Bloomington-Normal that received the low-powered station.
-It was also during this time that WTVH was going through its own trauma with reductions of staff which virtually wiped out its local news programming.
+It's possible that WTVH was holding on to its only chance for any financial success with an exclusive arrangement with ABC, which included those few viewers in Bloomington-Normal that received the low-powered station.
+During this time, WTVH was also going through its trauma with reductions of staff, which virtually wiped out its local news programming.

-With WBLN not having any network service, there were some costs that were saved from AT & T, but programming costs would increase with the necessary purchase of programming material.
-In December of 1957 a package of motion pictures was purchased from National Telefilm Associates called the “Champagne Package.”
+With WBLN not having any network service, some costs were saved from AT&T, but programming costs would increase with the necessary purchase of programming material.
+In December of 1957, a package of motion pictures was purchased from National Telefilm Associates called the “Champagne Package.”
 This package of top-notch movies included “High Noon,” “Spellbound” and “The Bells of St. Mary's.”
-That same package of movies for broadcast was also purchased by WGN-TV(Chicago) and KMOX-TV(St. Louis).
-It's unknown how many movies were in the package, but during its non-ABC months of operation, WBLN would air at least two movies most evenings, an 8 pm 90-minute feature and a 10:30 pm feature.
+WGN-TV(Chicago) and KMOX-TV(St. Louis) also purchased that same package of movies for broadcast.
+It's unknown how many films were in the package, but during its non-ABC months of operation, WBLN would air at least two movies most evenings, an 8 pm 90-minute feature and a 10:30 pm feature.

 WBLN Bloomington's Local TV News Source

-During the first go around of WBLN, there didn't seem to be any real emphasis on the broadcast of local news.
-Now with the second go around, WBLN returned to the air with two newscasts per day seven days a week, anchored mostly by Warner Tidemann with sports director Don McKellar.
-A United Press teletype machine and Unifax machine will supply the news from around the nation and the world.
-A weathercaster was not included in the anchor positions at the station, presumably, weather forecasts were simply read by Mr. Tidemann.
-An investment in at least one studio camera would also be made replacing the original low-cost Dage cameras.
+During the first go around of WBLN, there wasn't any real emphasis on the broadcast of local news.
+With the second go around, WBLN returned to the air with two newscasts per day, seven days a week, anchored primarily by Warner Tidemann with sports director Don McKellar.
+A United Press teletype machine and Unifax machine will supply the news from around the nation and worldwide.
+A weathercaster was not included in the anchor positions at the station.
+Presumably, weather forecasts were read by Mr. Tidemann.
+An investment in at least one studio camera would also replace the original low-cost Dage cameras.
 The brand of the replacement camera is unknown.

-At that time, most local news, especially world and national, would consist primarily of the anchor reading wire copy, with an occasional picture, similar to what would be used by newspapers.
-The Unifax was an early “fax” machine that would recreate news photos that would be copied to paper and mounted on TV boards which would be placed in front of the studio's second camera and inserted at appropriate places during the reading of the script.
+At that time, most local news, especially world and national, would consist primarily of the anchor reading wire copy, with an occasional picture similar to what newspapers would use.
+The Unifax was an early “fax” machine that would recreate news photos that would be copied to paper and mounted on TV boards placed in front of the studio's second camera and inserted at appropriate places during the reading of the script.

 "Life with Elizabeth" starred Betty White and Del Moore.
 Jack Narz, a network game show host, was the narrator.
 This syndicated show was produced from 1953-54 and was seen on WBLN during the 1957-58 second life of Channel 15.

-Keith Larsen played "Brave Eagle," in this 1950s syndicated TV series.
-Semi-comic relief was supplied by Bert Wheeler, who was half of the popular 30's movie comedy team Wheeler and Woolsey.
+Keith Larsen played "Brave Eagle" in this 1950s syndicated TV series.
+Bert Wheeler, who was half of the famous 30's movie comedy team Wheeler and Woolsey, supplied Semi-comic relief.

-"Industry on Parade" was a barter program, seemingly edited to run a 15-minute slot, probably doubled to fit a 30-minute slot on WBLN.
+"Industry on Parade" was a barter program, seemingly edited to run a 15-minute slot, probably doubled to fit a 30-minute space on WBLN.

 "The Whistler" was a dramatic anthology series based on the long-running radio series.
 It was narrated by the same voice...and with the same whistle.
 "The Whistler" was produced for syndication in 1954.

-This dramatic anthology is not related to the series with the same title as the 1960s.
+This dramatic anthology is unrelated to the series with the same title as the 1960s.
 This was hosted by Raymond Massey and described occurrences in history that involved espionage.

 Other Local Programming

-In 1958 listings from TV Guide, there were at least two more locally produced shows listed with those above.
-“Randy Bramble” was listed as a music program airing late Sunday night at 10:20 pm, and “Church in the Home” aired on Sundays at 6 pm.
+In 1958, listings from TV Guide, at least two more locally produced shows were listed with those above.
+“Randy Bramble” was listed as a music program airing late Sunday at 10:20 pm, and “Church in the Home” aired on Sundays at 6 pm.

 (ad from the Bloomington Pantagraph and the Ann Hill Collection)

-She went on to describe the show "We titled the show 'Talk of the Town.'
+She described the show: "We titled 'Talk of the Town.'
 Mr. Rough decided to use only my name as "Ann Hill."
 My first interview was with a local doctor, Dr. McNeely, who was in charge of a contest of Quarter Horses to be held in Bloomington.
-He was upset because they had to spray the trophy that he brought because it was too shiny.
+He was upset because they had to spray the trophy he brought, which was too shiny.
 We were told not to wear white because it didn't project well on TV."

-Unfortunately, her show was short-lived as, she went on to say, "Shortly thereafter, the tube blew and that was the end of my television career."
-She also said her father actually bought some of the WBLN stock after she was hired.
+Unfortunately, her show was short-lived as she went on to say, "Shortly after that, the tube blew, and that was the end of my television career."
+She also said her father bought some of the WBLN stock after she was hired.
 Ann was a mother of three children at the time.
 She was a graduate of Illinois Wesleyan University with a BFA in Theater.
 She celebrated her 86th birthday in October of 2016.

 WBLN's Broken Promises

-The June 14th edition of TV Guide included a local news release from WBLN which announced a boys baseball league formed by the local American Legion post and sponsored by local businesses that would play games from a baseball diamond constructed next to the Channel 15 studios.
-Each game played from the field would be televised from 4 to 5:30pm with the play-by-play furnished by sports director, Don McKellar.
+The June 14th edition of TV Guide included a local news release from WBLN, which announced a boy's baseball league formed by the local American Legion post and sponsored by local businesses that would play games from a baseball diamond constructed next to the Channel 15 studios.
+Each game from the field would be televised from 4 to 5:30 pm with the play-by-play furnished by sports director Don McKellar.
 The broadcasts were to begin on June 16th, 1958.